GoogleCloudPlatform/cloud-spanner-samples/README.md

 ## How to run the application tests

 1. Set up the emulator as described in #1 above.
-2. Run `mvn integration-test`.
+2. Run `mvn integration-test` for testing the Java client implementation, or
-> To run the tests using the JDBC implementation of the application instead of the Java client implementation, run `mvn integration-test -DSPANNER_USE_JDBC=true`
+3. Run `mvn integration-test -DSPANNER_USE_JDBC=true` for the JDBC implementation